 The expectations and demands on women & girls around the world are high and, often times, seem unachievable.
-But women & girls often experience breakthrough moments of self-acceptance and self-love, moments when they overcome the expectations of others and decide to fully own and live their own lives.
+But women & girls frequently experience breakthrough moments of self-acceptance and self-love, moments when they overcome the expectations of others and decide to live their lives as they choose.

-When women & girls share their stories of personal triumph, amazing things happen.
-They often find that telling their story is itself an act of self-empowerment.
-And other women & girls are inspired and changed by reading real stories of struggles with fear, confidence and unrealistic expectations.
-Sharing stories has the potential to give hope, to encourage, and to help change lives.
+When women & girls share their stories of personal triumph, they often find that telling their story is itself an act of self-empowerment.
+And then others are inspired and changed by reading real stories of overcoming struggles with fear, lapses of confidence, or cultural norms.
+Sharing stories of personal triumph has the potential to give hope, to inspire, and to help change lives.

-Our goal is to provide support, inspiration and encouragement by providing this web platform for women & girls to share their experiences and stories.
-Another goal is to increase awareness of initiatives that advance the safety, health, education and empowerment of women & girls globally.
+Beyond encouraging and supporting storytelling as a tool for empowerment, we strive to increase awareness of initiatives that advance the safety, health, education and empowerment of women & girls globally.
 Each story submitted here will automatically spark a cash donation from Say It Forward to an organization that supports women & girls in some way.

-We have honored our commitment to the first beneficiary, the FCI Program of Management Sciences for Health during the first year of Say it Forward, even though we did not reach our goal for the number of stories posted.
+At the end of 2016, we honored our commitment to the first beneficiary of Say It Forward, the FCI Program of Management Sciences for Health.
 The funds were used for initiatives strengthening and empowering communities of midwives in remote areas in Burkina Faso and in Bolivia.
-We continue to respect and admire the work of this important partner and will continue to work closely with the FCI Program moving forward.
-We are pleased to share a few photographs from this work.
+We continue to respect and admire their important work and are grateful for these photographs from the work we supported.